MOT-Multi-Functional-Bot/MOT-Multi-Functional-Bot/README.md

 # How to start your own MOT-Bot

-You can run our but directly in python or run it in a docker container!
+You can run our bot directly in python or run it in a docker container!

 ## Use a docker container